 In December 2008, we entered into a committed equity financing facility with Kingsbridge Capital Limited in which Kingsbridge has committed to purchase, subject to certain conditions and at our sole discretion, up to the lesser of \$25.0 million or 5,405,840 shares of our common stock through the end of December 2010.
 Under the terms of the facility, we are not obligated to utilize any of the \$25.0 million available under the facility and there are no minimum commitments or minimum use penalties.
 We have access, at our discretion, to the funds through the sale of newly-issued shares of our common stock.
 The funds that can be raised under the facility over the two-year term set to expire in December 2010, will depend on the then-current price for our common stock and the number of shares actually sold, which may not exceed an aggregate of 5,405,840 shares.
 We may access capital under the facility by providing Kingsbridge with common stock at discounts ranging from eight to 14 percent, depending on the average market price of our common stock during the applicable pricing period.
 Kingsbridge will not be obligated to purchase shares under the facility unless certain conditions are met, which include a minimum price for our common stock of \$1.15 per share; the accuracy of representations and warranties made to Kingsbridge; compliance with laws; continued effectiveness of the registration statement registering the resale of shares of common stock issued or issuable to Kingsbridge; and the continued listing of our common stock on the NASDAQ Global Market.
 In addition, Kingsbridge is permitted to terminate the facility if it determines that a material and adverse event has occurred affecting our business, operations, properties or financial condition and if such condition continues for a period of 10 trading days from the date Kingsbridge provides us notice of such material and adverse event.
 In connection with the committed equity financing facility, we issued a warrant to Kingsbridge to purchase 300,000 shares of our common stock at an exercise price of \$4.00.
 The warrant became exercisable on June 15, 2009 and will remain exercisable, subject to certain exceptions, for a period of five years thereafter.
 Other than attorneys' fees and other direct costs related to the registration of these shares, we did not make any other payments to secure the facility.
 The facility does not impose any material restrictions on our operating or financial activities.
 During the term of the facility, Kingsbridge is prohibited from engaging in any short selling or derivative transactions related to our common stock.
-As of March 31, 2010, we had not sold any shares to Kingsbridge under the committed equity financing facility.
-As of the date of this Form 10-Q filing, we did not have an effective registration statement registering the resale of shares of our common stock issue or issuable to Kingsbridge under the facility.
+As of June 30, 2010, we had not sold any shares to Kingsbridge under the committed equity financing facility.